 Connect and be the first to hear about our new products, specials, and other useful yoga information!No thanks, Continue to HuggerMugger

-Hugger Mugger was established in 1986 as a way to help people in their practice of Yoga.
+Hugger Mugger was established in 1986 to help people in their practice of Yoga.
 Thirty years later, we still believe in that same philosophy of helping people.
 Throughout the years, we have donated our time and products to a number of different charities.
 We donate a percentage of all online sales to a different organization each quarter.
-For more information please contact email@example.com
+For more information please contact firstname.lastname@example.org

 Utah Food Bank Fills in the Gaps